 As a first step, we suggest you view the documents required by the schools you are applying to.
-They can be found in the PFS Online, under the "My Documents" tab.
+They can be found in the Family Portal, under the "My Documents" tab.
 Please keep the following in mind as you go through the process:

 Your list of required documents is immediately visible upon completing your PFS.

 If you know the school(s) you are applying to requires documents but they are not listed on the "My Documents" page, please contact us at firstname.lastname@example.org.
 This indicates SSS needs to alert the school(s) where you’re applying so they can enter their document requirements into the system.

 You have the option to either upload required documents or mail them to SSS but uploading is faster.